Teaching Excellence

 Angie Smart has been a First Violinist with the St. Louis Symphony since 1998.
 Originally from England, she began violin lessons at the age of six and won a scholarship to study at Chetham's School of Music at the age of 13.
 She continued her studies in the U.S. in 1990 where she attended the University of Miami, Lamar University in Texas, and completed her master's degree at Rice University in Houston.
 Smart has performed extensively in Europe and the U.S. with representation by Encore Concerts, and has appeared as soloist with the St. Louis Symphony, Alhambra Chamber Orchestra, Gorton Philharmonic, Lamar Chamber Orchestra and both Chethams' Chamber and Classical Orchestras.
 Her television appearances have included masterclasses with Yehudi Menuhin and as the subject of a documentary profiling "A Day in the Life of a Young Musician at Chetham's School of Music."
 Among other masterclasses, she has played for Midori and Zachar Bron.
 Ms. Smart has competed in the 10th International Tchaikovsky Competition and the Yehudi Menuhin Competition and has been a prizewinner in many other competitions, including the British Violin Recital Prize, Elizabeth Harper Vaughn Concerto Competition and the William C. Byrd Young Artists Competition.

-Mc Kayla Talasek, violin/viola
+Mc Kayla Talasek, violin and viola

 MM Viola Performance, University of Nevada, Reno; BA Violin Performance, University of the Incarnate Word; Alumni of the CMS orchestra programs, private lessons and PREP program; Primary Teachers: Yizhak Schotten, Stephanie Sant’Ambrogio, Dustin Budish, Gerald Schoelzel, Jenny Jones and Richard Kilmer; Section Viola of the Reno Philharmonic, Section Violin and Viola of the Missouri Symphony Orchestra, Substitute Viola with Illinois Symphony Orchestra and Heartland Festival Orchestra; Former Violist with Reno Chamber Orchestra, Susanville Symphony, Flint Michigan Symphony Orchestra, Mid-Texas Symphony and the Laredo Philharmonic; Former Violinist with the Symphony of the Hills, Kingsville Symphony Orchestra, Victoria Symphony and Corpus Christi Symphony; Former member of the Red Tango Quartet, Mango Moon Quartet and the Nightingale String Quartet; In attendance at the Missouri Symphony Orchestra: Hot Summer Nights Music Festival, Bear Valley Music Festival, Montecito International Music Festival, Prague Summer Nights Music Festival, Mozart Festival and Fischoff Chamber Competition; Currently, teaching with CMS, Suzuki Harmony, Gateway Outreach and Joyner School of Music.
 For more information about Mc Kayla’s teaching style and upcoming concerts, please visit McKayla Talaseks website .